Illawarra Hawks History

 History is remembered by the names that hang above the court.
 To date, five legends have had their numbers retired, their legacies woven permanently into the fabric of the club:

-- #4 Chuck Harmison: The relentless import turned local icon.
+- #4 Chuck Harmison: The relentless import turned local icon, including a stint as General Manager for the 2001 Championship.

-- #12 Glen Saville: The championship winner, do-it-all forward and all time leader in Hawks games played.
+- #12 Glen Saville: The championship winner, do-it-all forward and all time leader in Hawks games played and many other categories.

 Two titles.
 Five decades.
 One community.
 The Hawks fly on.